Brad-1999/Used-phone-group-project/README.md

 ## Data Collection

-The data was collected using a Scrapy web crawler that targeted the Chotot.com website.
-The crawler extracted information about used smartphones, including:
+The data for this project was collected by scraping the Vietnamese online marketplace Chotot.com using the Scrapy web crawling framework.
+This aligns with the project's topic selection focused on analyzing the used smartphone market.
+The crawler, implemented in the `crawler/` directory, extracted the following information about used smartphones:

+*   Source: Data was scraped from Chotot.com.
 *   Listing details (ID, URL, etc.)
 *   Seller information
-*   Phone specifications (brand, model, storage capacity, color, condition, etc.)
+*   Phone specifications (brand, model, storage capacity, color, condition, origin, warranty, etc.)
 *   Price and location details
 *   Rating information.